Staff spotlight: Anna Reynolds

 “I think for me the hardest thing is just reminding myself that this is real and that I am in control and that this isn’t going to disappear,” Reynolds said.

-About Brooke Gunderson 28 Articles
+About Brooke Gunderson 33 Articles

-Brooke Gunderson is a junior, third-year staff member as well as a first-year co-editor and social media manager for The Roar.
+Brooke Gunderson is a senior who has been a staff-writer since her freshman year.
+She is a second-year co-editor and first-year Editor in Chief as well as social media manager for The Roar.
 In her free time, she works a part-time job and enjoys hanging out with friends.
+Brooke plans to pursue Elementary Education with a concentration in Environmental Science.